siwanijaiswal/ScriptAssist-Task/README.md

+# Script Assist - React Developer Technical Exercise

+## Description

 ###
 A React application created for a technical exercise, showcasing features like Firebase authentication with persistent auth state, API integration, resource listing, and detailed displays.
 It utilizes Mantine UI, React Query, and Zustand for state management.

-# Script Assist - React Developer Technical Exercise

 ## Build Command
 ```